openhab/openhab-docs/introduction.md

 openHAB is highly modular software that can be extended through "Add-ons".
 Add-ons give openHAB a wide array of capabilities, from User Interfaces, to the ability to interact with a large and growing number of physical Things.
-Add-ons may come from the openHAB 2 distribution, the legacy openHAB 1 distribution or from any other external source.
+Add-ons may come from the openHAB 2 distribution, the legacy openHAB 1 distribution or from other external sources.

 If you are new to openHAB, we suggest you continue to the [Concepts]({{base}}/concepts/index.html) chapter where we introduce many fundamental ideas that are used throughout openHAB.